 Privacy and security are key concerns of the Identity Assurance Programme.
 The IDAP is developing a model which aims to address these concerns.
 It is engaging with an independent Privacy and Consumer Advisory Group comprising external stakeholders to work on this issue.
 It is also working with the Government’s National Technical Authority for Information Assurance to ensure that the model meets security requirements.

 In September 2014, the Privacy and Consumer Advisory Group (PCAG) mentioned in the POST note of 2013 (see above) published version 3.1 of their Identity Assurance Principles.
-9 guiding principles for any IDA scheme were set out by the group:
+9 guiding principles for any government identity assurance scheme were set out by the group:

 In February, the Cabinet Office published its Government Transformation Strategy.
 One of the targets listed for 2020 is: